discourse/discourse-subscriptions/README.md

 ## Enter your configuration details

 When you create an account with Stripe, you'll get a public and private key.
-These are entered in the Discourse Patrons admin so your subscriptions can integrate with Stripe.
+These are entered in the Discourse Subscriptions admin so your subscriptions can integrate with Stripe.
 There are different keys for testing and production environments.

 You can also toggle the Subscribe button on and off in case you want to hide the link while you're setting up.